Spanning 9.98 million square kilometres, Canada has a lot to offer.

 A bustling seaport city in British Columbia surrounded by mountains and beautiful wilderness, Vancouver is one of Canada’s most ethnically diverse cities and top cities to visit in Canada.

-A thriving art, theatre and music scene, an endless array of wine and dine opportunities and plenty to keep the outdoor enthusiast busy.
+A thriving art, theatre and music scene, an endless array of world-class dining, fabulous Vancouver Island road trip possibilities, and plenty to keep the outdoor enthusiast busy within easy reach of the city, including one of the best city parks in the world – Stanley Park.
 What’s not to love about Vancouver?

 Things to do in Vancouver